Part 1: Load FAQ documents

 chunks = sliding_window("hello world", size=5, step=3)

-Those helpers are useful for longer documentation sets, but this notebook does not call them.
+Those helpers are useful for longer documentation sets, but this notebook doesn't call them.
 The FAQ entries are already small enough to index directly.

 Continue with Part 2: Base FAQ agent to turn these documents into a searchable tool and a working agent.